 Drug Possession

-Georgetown Drug Possession Lawyer
+Georgetown Drug Possession Attorney

 If you have been charged with drug possession, you need to take the charges seriously.
 Even if you are a first-time offender, you could still face jail time and other serious penalties.
 A drug possession conviction can also have a lasting impact on your life, making it difficult to find a job, obtain housing, and even get a loan.

 At Winters & Chidester, we understand the stakes in drug possession cases.
-Our drug possession lawyers in Texas are committed to helping you fight the charges and protect your future.
-We will work tirelessly to build a strong defense on your behalf and fight for the best possible outcome in your case.
+Our drug possession lawyers in Georgetown are committed to helping you fight the charges and protect your future.

-Do not take drug possession charges lightly.
-Call Winters & Chidester at (512) 961-4555 or contact us online for a consultation with our drug possession attorneys in Texas.
+Call (512) 961-4555 or contact us online for a private consultation with our experienced Georgetown drug possession attorneys.

 Drug possession is a serious crime in Texas.
 If you are convicted of drug possession, you could face severe penalties, including jail time, fines, and a permanent criminal record.
 The penalties for drug possession depend on the type of drug, the amount of the drug, and whether you have any prior drug convictions.